 Determination: No significant impact.
-Drilling wells for water supply and using water for commercial use is a locally accepted practice within the state of Montana and the Hebgen Lake area.
+Drilling wells for water supply and using water for domestic purposes are locally accepted practices within the state of Montana and the Hebgen Lake area.

 ACCESS TO AND QUALITY OF RECREATIONAL AND WILDERNESS ACTIVITIES - Assess whether the proposed project will impact access to or the quality of recreational and wilderness activities.